wlerin/feralfilehosting/Feral Wiki/Software/Sickbeard - Basic Setup/readme.md

 1: Installs Sickbeard or Sickrage from Github
 2: Configures proxypass with the valid SSL URL format.
 3: Can update Sickbeard or Sickrage and/or only configure the proxypass.
+4: SickRage only: Presets rTorrent/Rutorrent rpc settings.
+Only password is required

 ~~~
 wget -qO ~/install.sickbeard.sh http://git.io/bPrsUg && bash ~/install.sickbeard.sh